Pro Hac Vice

 Submission of Documentation Required under Rule 5.03 (Application to the Minnesota Board of Law Examiners).

-- The out-of-state lawyer must complete the online application and submit the application electronically.
-This application will be available June 2, 2021.
+1. The out-of-state lawyer must complete the online application and submit the application electronically.
 The application requires that the lawyer submit additional information as to the Minnesota licensed lawyer with whom the out-of-state lawyer will associate and the title and case number of the case that has been filed in Minnesota.
 Note: Internet Explorer is not a supported browser.
 Please use another browser to complete the application.

-- A certificate of good standing from the jurisdiction in which the lawyer primarily practices must be attached to the online application.
-This certificate must be current (within 90 days) and generated by the correct agency (Certificate of Good Standing Contact List).
+2. A certificate of good standing from the jurisdiction in which the lawyer primarily practices must be attached to the online application.
+This certificate must be current and generated by the proper licensing authority in that jurisdiction (i.e. state supreme court or its designee).
+A contact list compiled by the U.S. Court of Appeals for the Third Circuit is available: Certificate of Good Standing Contact List.
+The Board generally accepts certificates of good standing if issued within the last 90 days, unless the issuing entity certifies for a shorter period of time.

 Once the Board staff has reviewed the application, the lawyer will receive a letter confirming that the required documentation has been received and approved.
 This review typically takes 1-3 business days.
 This letter must also be submitted to the district court with the additional information required under Rule 5.04.